What is the Gender Pay Gap?

 Women who are parents experience a larger pay gap

-Our gender pay gap analysis shows that women who return to the workforce after having children incur a wage penalty.
+Our analysis shows that women who return to the labor market after having children incur a wage penalty.
 In our online salary survey, we asked respondents to identify if they were a parent and leveraged this sample to analyze the pay gaps amongst men and women with or without children.
-The wider gender pay gap amongst women with children compared to those without children is called “the motherhood penalty” or “childbearing penalty.”
+The wider gap amongst women with children compared to those without children is called “the motherhood penalty” or “childbearing penalty.”
 When women indicated they were a parent or primary caregiver, we observed an uncontrolled pay gap of $0.74 for every dollar earned by a male parent.
 When we hold all else equal, mothers earn $0.98 for every dollar earned by fathers with the same employment characteristics.

-Conversely, the gender pay gap shrinks considerably between men and women who are not parents.
+Conversely, the gap shrinks considerably between men and women who are not parents.
 The uncontrolled pay gap reduces to $0.88 on the dollar, suggesting women without children face fewer social barriers in climbing the corporate ladder or securing demanding, higher-paying jobs (despite mothers being just as capable).
 When we control for job characteristics, we observe pay parity in our sample.
 Earnings of women without children keep pace with earnings of men without children.
-This supports research that suggests that having a child is the primary or true cause for the gender pay gap.
+This supports research that suggests that having a child is the primary or true cause.

 There are a range of disadvantages that impact wage progression for mothers.
 Research shows women’s income decreases because they (more than men) reduce their working hours to balance childcaring responsibilities.
 Women also face biases that working mothers are less committed to their work, which can inhibit career progression.
 Meanwhile, some men are paid more after having children.